catamphetamine/javascript-time-ago/README.md

   * [`gradation`](https://github.com/catamphetamine/javascript-time-ago#gradation) – Time interval measurement units scale.
 Is [`convenient`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/convenient.js) by default.
 Another one available is [`canonical`](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/gradation/canonical.js).
 A developer may supply a custom `gradation` which must be an array of steps each of them having either a `unit : string` or a `format(value, locale) : string` function.
 See [Twitter style](https://github.com/catamphetamine/javascript-time-ago/blob/master/source/style/twitter.js) for such an advanced example.

   * `units` – A list of time interval measurement units which can be used in the output.
 E.g. `["second", "minute", "hour", ...]`.
+By default all available units are used.
 This is only used to filter out some of the non-conventional time units like `"quarter"` which is present in CLDR data.

 ## Flavour